agentiqs/mcp-kit-python/docs/index.md

 ---
 sidebar_position: 1
+# This file was auto-generated and should not be edited manually
 ---

 # Introduction

-Welcome to MCP Kit, a powerful Python SDK developing and optimizing multi-agent AI systems.
+Welcome to MCP Kit, a powerful Python SDK for developing and optimizing multi-agent AI systems.

 ## What is MCP Kit?